config.yaml

 Please inform us if you have more advanced use cases that cannot be accommodated with the current feature set.
 You can still use Custom Modules to implement any logic yourself.
 You can aggregate, remove, or add headers as you like.

-By default, we read the routing URL for each of your subgraphs from the router config.
+By default, we read the routing URL for each of your subgraphs from the router execution config.
 In most cases, no additional configuration is required.

-However, if you do need to override a particular subgraph's routing URL (for example, to handle changing network topography), you can do so with the
+However, if you do need to override a particular subgraph's routing URL (for example, to handle changing network topography), you can do so with the following config

 A more practical example is for routers inside a Kubernetes cluster so they can use the cluster-local DNS name while keeping the public DNS name config in the control plane.